turingschool/curriculum/source/projects/rush_hour.md

 * Web browser breakdown across all requests(userAgent)
 * OS breakdown across all requests(userAgent)
 * Screen Resolutions across all requests (resolutionWidth x resolutionHeight)
-* Events listed from most received to least.

 Our client also finds it valuable to have stats on specific URLs.
 For a specific URL, let's find the following Stats: